Sara Cox

-Sara Joanne Cyzer (née Cox; born 13 December 1974) is an English broadcaster.
-She presented Radio 1 Breakfast on BBC Radio 1 from 3 April 2000 until 19 December 2003.
-Since January 2019 she now hosts the BBC Radio 2 drivetime show, Monday–Friday 4pm–7pm (formerly 5pm–7pm).
+Sara Joanne Cyzer (née Cox born 13 December 1974), known professionally by her maiden name Sara Cox, is an English broadcaster and author.
+A presenter on BBC Radio 2, she has been hosting the station's drivetime show since January 2019.
+She previously presented BBC Radio 1's breakfast show from April 2000 until December 2003.

-She has also presented a number of television shows for the BBC including The Great Pottery Throw Down (2015–2017), Too Much TV (2016) and Back in Time for...
+Cox has also presented a number of television shows for the BBC including The Great Pottery Throw Down (2015–2017), Too Much TV (2016) and Back in Time for...
 (2018–2020).

 Early life and career

 Cox was born Sarah Joanne Cox on 13 December 1974, but later dropped the use of the letter 'h' from her first name.
 Her parents lived in the village of Little Lever near Bolton, Greater Manchester, where she grew up on her father's farm.
 She was the youngest of five children.
 Her parents separated when she was six or seven, after which she moved with her mother and a sister to another house in the same village.
-Cox attended Smithills High School until the age of 16, and left Canon Slade School after her A-levels to pursue a career in modelling.
+Cox attended Smithills High School until the age of 16, and left Canon Slade School after her four A-levels to pursue a career in modelling.

 She appeared in the music video for Orchestral Manoeuvres in the Dark's 1993 single "Everyday", and on a controversial promotional poster for the 1995 video game Wipeout.

-Cox won her first television show role in 1996, presenting the early "Girl Power" show The Girlie Show on Channel 4.
+Cox won her first television show role in 1996, presenting The Girlie Show on Channel 4.
 She later had stints on Channel 5 entertainment show Exclusive and Channel 4 music programme Born Sloppy.
 In 1997 Cox presented on the UK feed of MTV, hosting MTV Hot, a late-night music show.
 In 1998 Cox won her first film role in The Bitterest Pill.

-In September 1998, Cox became a presenter of The Big Breakfast, following in the footsteps of her close friend Zoe Ball.
+In September 1998, Cox became a presenter of The Big Breakfast.
 During her time on the programme, she interviewed stars including Robbie Williams, Sting and Leonardo DiCaprio.
 Cox preferred to do interviews in her father's caravan, situated in The Big Breakfast garden.